 May 12 - August 27, 2017

 The Art Museum of Greater Lafayette Exhibit - This national invitational exhibit will showcase work by invited artists - it is a celebration of the imagination exploring creativity and innovation in form and materials.
-I will be sending 1-3 artworks for the exhibit.
+I contributed one artwork for the exhibit.
 Wishing all involved the best of success!

 I appreciate the feedback below.
 Please, use my contact form if you would like to share about your experience or let me know about a post.